hoepeyemi/coxy/frontend/BLACK_WHITE_BRANDING_GUIDE.md

 - **⏰ Timeless Design**: Classic color scheme that won't date
 - **📱 Universal Appeal**: Works across all devices and contexts

-The black and white color system creates a sophisticated, professional, and accessible design that emphasizes content and functionality while maintaining the Iris brand identity! ⚫⚪✨
+The black and white color system creates a sophisticated, professional, and accessible design that emphasizes content and functionality while maintaining the Coxy brand identity! ⚫⚪✨